mongodb-ps/ce-docker-mongodb-enterprise/README.md

 ```
 1. After restarting docker service, the IP addresses may change which may confuse OM and cause monitoring issues.
 Go to More->Host Mappings, clear all mappings, wait for a few minutes and the problem should be gone.
 1. SMTP configuration is a dummy one.
 It will not work.

+### 3.2 Other Information
+- The Ops Manager image is built based on `ubuntu:jammy`.
+- Th AppDB is using MongoDB official image `mongodb/mongodb-enterprise-server`.
+- The MongoDB image is built based on `amazonlinux:2` for better backwards compatibility.
+- Ops Manager v6, v7 and v8 are tested and should work.
+Other versions are not verified.